 - Establish more than 40 student internships and research fellowships for both graduate and undergraduate students across a wide range of majors and disciplines, including the Vimy Award, which is given annually to one interdisciplinary team of students working collaboratively to pursue research or service projects outside the U.S.

-- Offset federal funding cuts of 47-55 percent to UNC’s highly-acclaimed Area Studies Centers in the College of Arts & Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.
+- Offset federal funding cuts of 47 to 55 percent to UNC’s acclaimed area studies centers in the College of Arts and Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.

-- Co-sponsor 17 lectures and programs on topics such as Arctic sovereignty issues, the Arab Spring, trends in the European Union and UNC’s new two-year, pan-university theme: Water in Our World.
+- Co-sponsor 17 lectures and programs on topics such as Arctic sovereignty issues, the Arab Spring, trends in the European Union and UNC’s two-year, pan-university theme, Food for All: Local and Global Perspectives.

-- Develop strategic partnerships with leading international institutions, including King’s College London, National University of Singapore, China’s Peking University and Tsinghua University, the University of San Francisco de Quito in Ecuador, and the Ministry of Health in Malawi.
+- Develop strategic partnerships with leading international institutions, including King’s College London, National University of Singapore, Eberhard Karls University of Tübingen in Germany, Peking University in China, the University of San Francisco de Quito in Ecuador, and UNC’s global health partnerships in Malawi and Zambia.